 If you’re buying for your child, a Fit bike is one of BMX’s core brands, and you’ll instantly buy them some kind of cred down the local park.

-Cult Gateway JR
+Cult Gateway JR (UNAVAILABLE; old model)

-- Perfect for the younger rider
+- Perfect for younger bmx riders

 - 2.4 tires